Felopater-Melika/Rain-Alarm/README.md

 ## Description

 The Rain Alarm App is a weather-based alarm system that alerts users when it's going to rain.
 The app uses weather data to forecast rain and schedules an alarm to notify the user.
-It's a handy tool for anyone who needs to plan their day around the weather, such as pet owners, gardeners, or outdoor enthusiasts.
+I created it to remind me to get the dog inside before it rains, so I don't have to shower him.

 ![Screenshot](./assets/img.png)